 The Graphic Design Process

-The Graphic Design Process is a series of steps that a designer takes when working on a graphic design project.
+The Graphic Design Process is a series of steps that a designer takes when working on a graphic design project; put simply it is a more graphic design focused version of the general design process.
 The details of each stage will differ depending on the type of design but the approach should always be the same.
 It is vital to stick to the process during a design as skipping a stage, completing stages out of order of not using the process at all will result in a lower quality outcome, an outcome the client is not happy with or even worse no outcome at all.

 The diagram above outlines the basic stages of the graphic design process and below each stage is explained in more detail.